trywilco/wilco-docs/README.md

 # Wilco Developers Documentation

 Welcome!
-This is the repository that generates [dev.trywilco.com](dev.trywilco.com).
+This is the repository that generates [dev.trywilco.com].
 It contains all the source code and Markdown files we use to build and serve our documentation.

 ## Wilco ❤️ Developers

 The documentation in this repository is meant to help anyone build new and amazing quests in Wilco, but we could also use your help improving it.

 On each page of the website, you have an edit button, which will lead you directly to GitHub's editor.
-You can also [create an issue](https://github.com/trywilco/wilco-docs/issues/new/choose), and we'll take a look at it right away.
+You can also [create an issue], and we'll take a look at it right away.

 ## Local Development